vichym/perspectiveapi-simple-server/README.md

    is in your project's `node_modules` `node_modules/@conversationai/perspectiveapi-simple-server/build/server/run_server.js`

 *  "googleCloudApiKey": The API key for your google cloud project.
+Please find the API key in the previous README.md of Feedz.

 *  "toxicityAttribute": The name of the attribute to use for toxicity scores.
 See the [PerspectiveAPI documentation](https://conversationai.github.com/perspectiveapi/) for more details.